Ellezon/RakeTech-Challenge/COMMENTS.md

 - A new task can only be added to the todo
 - Tasks can have the same name
 - a task must take at least one hour to complete
+- Tasks in done can only be moved from the other tables and not created

 |---------------------------------------------------------------------|